Esther

 Introduction

 The book of Esther is set during the reign of the Persian king Xerxes I (known in Hebrew as אֲחַשְׁוֵרוֹשׁ, "Ahasuerus"), who ruled the Persian Empire from 486 to 465 BC.
 The author is anonymous, though Jewish tradition has sometimes attributed the book to Mordecai, one of its central characters, or to the men of the Great Assembly.
-The narrative takes place entirely within the Persian Empire, primarily in the royal citadel of Susa, and tells the story of how a Jewish orphan named Esther became queen of Persia and, together with her cousin Mordecai, saved the Jewish people from a plot of annihilation devised by the royal official Haman.
-The book's original audience was the Jewish community, both in the diaspora and in the land of Israel, and its primary purpose was to explain the origins of the feast of Purim -- an annual celebration of Jewish deliverance that is still observed today.
+The narrative unfolds entirely within the Persian Empire, chiefly in the royal citadel of Susa, and tells how a Jewish orphan named Esther became queen of Persia and, with her cousin Mordecai, saved the Jewish people from a plot of annihilation devised by the royal official Haman.
+Written for Jews in both the diaspora and the homeland, the book explains the origins of Purim, the annual feast commemorating this deliverance.

-The most distinctive feature of Esther is that God is never mentioned by name anywhere in the book -- a fact that made its inclusion in the biblical canon controversial in some ancient circles.
-Yet divine providence saturates the narrative.
-The seemingly coincidental timing of events -- Vashti's removal, Esther's elevation, Mordecai's unrewarded loyalty, the king's sleepless night -- all point to an unseen hand orchestrating deliverance behind the scenes.
-The book's literary artistry is remarkable: it employs irony, reversal, symmetry, and dark comedy to tell a story in which human scheming is consistently overturned.
-Mordecai's famous words to Esther, "Who knows if perhaps you have come to the kingdom for such a time as this?"
-(Esther 4:14), capture the book's central theological conviction: God's purposes will prevail, and he positions his people to participate in his redemptive work even when his presence is hidden.
+Esther stands alone among biblical books in never mentioning God by name, a fact that made its inclusion in the canon controversial in some ancient circles.
+Yet the narrative is marked throughout by divine providence.
+The apparent coincidences of the story -- Vashti's removal, Esther's elevation, Mordecai's unrewarded loyalty, the king's sleepless night -- suggest an unseen hand directing events toward deliverance.
+The book is carefully written, using irony, reversal, symmetry, and dark comedy to show how human schemes are overturned.
+Mordecai's words to Esther, "Who knows if perhaps you have come to the kingdom for such a time as this?"
+(Esther 4:14), express the book's central theological conviction: God's purposes will prevail, and he places his people where they must be even when his presence seems hidden.

 Structure